 The ideal number of sessions is five to six.
 Start with the larger body part and work yourself down to the smaller.

-When you’re doing push day, start with the chest being the larger part of the body then move to shoulders and then finish with triceps.
+When you’re doing push day, start with the chest being the larger part of the body then move to the shoulders and then finish with the triceps.

 Leg day. do the hamstrings first, quads, and then calves.

-You have the most amount of energy when you first arrive in the gym so try to deal with the hardest exercise and hardest loads from the beginning.
+You have the most amount of energy when you first arrive at the gym so try to deal with the hardest exercise and hardest loads from the beginning.

 There you go!
-Be Sure to Watch James’ Video about Bodybuilding Basics because He go deep in Explaining all those Stuff.
+Be Sure to Watch James’ Video about Bodybuilding Basics because He goes deep in Explaining all those Stuff.

 I highly recommend you subscribe to his youtube channel as he posts really good stuff there.